 propagateAllChildVariables is set (default:

-true) then all variables of the created process instance are propagated to the call activity.
+true), all variables of the created process instance are propagated to the call activity.
 This behavior can be customized by defining output mappings at the call activity.
 The output mappings are applied on completing the call activity and only those variables that are defined in the output mappings are propagated.

-It is recommended to disable the attribute
+It's recommended to disable the attribute

 propagateAllChildVariables or define output mappings if the call activity is in a parallel flow (e.g. when it is marked as parallel multi-instance).
 Otherwise, it can happen that variables are overridden accidentally when they are changed in the parallel flow.

 <bpmn:callActivity id="task-A" name="A"> <bpmn:extensionElements> <zeebe:calledElement processId="child-process-id" /> </bpmn:extensionElements></bpmn:callActivity>